 GeDá received her J.D. from the University of Michigan Law School.
 GeDá also hold a Master’s degree in School Administration and Leadership from Lipscomb University and Bachelor of Arts degree in Psychology from Spelman College.

-**Admitted in Alabama and the State of Washington only.
+**Admitted in Alabama, Louisiana and the State of Washington only.
 Practice limited to Federal Civil Rights law in United States Courts.
 Works remotely.**